Classic and Timeless – Sherwin-Williams Colonnade Gray

 - SW Origami White (see my complete review here!)

-However, for the trim and moldings, I highly prefer using White Reflectance White or Pure White (It is personally my favorite that well complements most of the colors)!
+However, for the trim and moldings, I highly prefer using White Reflectance White or Pure White (It is personally my favorite, which well complements most of the colors)!

 From light to dark and cool to warm-undertones, every color has viable other options.
 One such great option is Skyline Steel.
 And another option to be is BM Revere Pewter!

-I also mentioned this color to be one of the counterparts of monochromatic shades, but also has great alternate potential.
+I also mentioned this color to be one of the counterparts of monochromatic shades, but it also has great alternative potential.

 Colonnade Gray Vs. Skyline Steel